SIGNIFICANT ACCOUNTING POLICIES:

 4. Derivative transactions

-Foreign exchange spot and forward contracts outstanding as at the Balance Sheet date and held for trading, are revalued at the closing spot and forward rates respectively.
-Valuation is considered on present value basis.
+Foreign exchange spot and forward contracts outstanding as at the Balance Sheet date and held for trading purposes are revalued at the closing spot and forward rates respectively.
+Valuation is carried out on a present value basis.
 The resulting profit or loss on valuation is recognized in the Profit and Loss Account.
-Foreign exchange contracts are classified as assets when the fair value is positive (positive marked to market value) or as liabilities when the fair value is negative (negative marked to market value).

 The Bank identifies the hedged item (asset or liability) at the inception of the transaction itself.
 Hedge effectiveness is ascertained at the time of the inception of the hedge and periodically thereafter.